Remote working opportunities have exploded in popularity over the past few years, and are on a trajectory for further growth in the future.

 59. 7 million employees now work from home at least half the week.
 According to Global Workplace Analytics, 4.7 million people now work remotely for at least half their workweek.

 60. 72 percent of professionals agree that workplace flexibility is important for future HR and recruiting.
-According to a study by Linkedin, the majority of people believe that remote work options (and similarly flexible policies) will be vital for HR and recruiting in the future.
+According to a study by Linkedin, the majority of people believe that remote work options (and a similarly flexible remote work policy) will be vital for HR and recruiting in the future.

 61. 79 percent of employees would be more loyal if their employer offered more flexibility.
 In line with this, Flexjobs found that nearly 4 in 5 employees would be more loyal to an employer if they had more flexibility in their job.